josefmonje/html-css-and-basic-bootstrap/chapter3.md

 function func(arguments){
   /*
   do something
+  something = arguments + arguments
   can also return something
   */
-  return arguments
+  return something
 }

-func()     // function "func" is called func(args) // with arguments "args"
+func()          // function "func" is called func(arguments) // with arguments

 function () {
   // I'm an anonymous function